CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are a number of C Preprocessing Directives supported in the CICE model.
 These
-allow certain coding features like NetCDF, MPI, or local Fortran features to be
+allow certain coding features like NetCDF, MPI, or specific Fortran features to be
 excluded or included during the compile.

 The CPPs are defined by the `CPPDEFS` variable in the Makefile.
 They are defined